 DIY Walkie Talkie: A Complete Step-by-Step Guide

-A walkie talkie is a simple, easy-to-use, and robust device that’s excellent for outdoor use.
-The device is even more helpful when you have issues with the unavailable or inadequate network coverage.
-But did you know you could make a DIY walkie talkie?
+The device is even more helpful when you have unavailable or inadequate network coverage issues.
+But did you know you could make a DIY walkie-talkie?

-Of course, you can build this handheld portable radio—as long as you stick to an exemplary diagram and use the suitable component.
 Also, we’ll show you how to create the walkie talkie over an FM frequency band alongside a range of about 250 meters.

 How do you go about it?

-Stick around—as we’ll take you through all the necessary steps you need to build a walkie talkie—with its complete circuit board.
-Plus, we’ll highlight how you can use the device correctly.
+Stick around, as we’ll walk you through all the necessary steps to build a walkie—talkie with its complete circuit board.

 What’s the Idea Behind the Walkie Talkie?

-Before we dive into the steps of building a walkie talkie, you need to be clear about how it works.
+Before we dive into the steps of building a walkie-talkie, you need to be clear about how it works.

-First off, it’s crucial to know that the walkie talkie is incomplete without an FM transmitter and radio.
+First off, it’s crucial to know that the walkie-talkie is incomplete without an FM transmitter and radio.

-The FM radio acts as the receiver while the FM transmitter helps to send the voice.
+The FM radio acts as the receiver, while the FM transmitter helps to send the voice.

 An example of a receiver

 In other words, if you want to talk to someone with this device, you need a set of FM radio and FM transmitters.
-And the same thing applies to the receiver.
-The goal here is to opt for any frequency between 88 to 108 MHz.

-Two way Radio transmitter and receiver
+Two-way Radio transmitter and receiver

-While you’re at it, ensure that your preferred frequency isn’t an operating FM station because it will disrupt your conversation.
 That said, your communication on this device can either be full or half-duplex.
 Plus, there’s usually a switch in the circuit that allows you to change between the different modes.

 So, the half-duplex refers to a bi-directional communication that occurs between two people.
-However, only one can receive while the other can transmit at once.
-On the other hand, a full-duplex is when both parties can receive and send simultaneously.
+However, only one can receive it while the other can transmit it at once.

 A graphical representation of half and full-duplex communication